 The good news: A Text Robot “lives” on a raw material that companies usually own anyway: data.
-It can be used to automatically create unique copies and content.
+From this, unique text can be created automatically.
 And all of this in up to 119 languages and, if the text is published online, also relevant for SEO.

-An obvious area of application for a Text Robot is the automated generation of product descriptions, for example for an online shop or a product catalogue.
-As a basis for the Text Robot, the existing product data or, more precisely, the attributes contained in the data are sufficient.
+An obvious area of application for a Text Robot is the automated creation of product descriptions, for example for an online shop or a product catalogue.
+The available product data or, more precisely, the attributes contained therein suffice as “fodder” for the text robot.
 Let us take a closer look at this using an example:

 This is the data of a product as it is stored in a database (PIM, ERP, Excel or similar) of an online home improvement store:

 scope_of_delivery: 1 saw blade|1 CutControl|1 saw blade depot|1 tear protection|1 transparent cover

 From this text data, the text robot can generate the following text for an online store, for example, after prior configuration:

 Are you an experienced semi-professional and therefore regularly involved in manual work?
 With the Bosch PST 18 Li battery jigsaw, you can master any task with ease.
 It is a high-quality and reliable partner for sawing out shaped parts from thin plates, boards or even beams as well as an assembly saw and for adjustment work in the field.

 Both wood and steel can be worked on with cutting depths of 80 and 5 mm respectively.
 The maximum number of strokes per minute lies between 0 and 2400.
 Equipped with 4 pendulum stroke steps, the saw cuts across a wide area.
 This results in a better ejection of the sawdust and more efficient sawing.
 In terms of weight, the jigsaw including battery only weighs 1.6 kg – for high precision and manageability.
 Dust extraction option and blowing function ensure clean work and a clear view.